gilescope/book-exploring-async-basics/src/2_async_history.md

 ## Preemtive multitasking

 While non-preemtive multitasking sounded like a good idea, it turned out to create serious problems as well.
-Letting every program and programmer out there be responsible for having a responsive UI in an operating system can ultimately lead to a bad user experience if.
+Letting every program and programmer out there be responsible for having a responsive UI in an operating system can ultimately lead to a bad user experience if since every bug out there could halt the entire system.

 The solution was to place the responsibility of scheduling the CPU resources between the programs that requested it (including to OS itself) in the hands of the OS.
 The OS can stop execution of a process, do something else, and switch back.

-On a single core machine you can visualize this as running a program you wrote, the OS stops your program to update the mouse position, switches back to your program to continue and then so forth...
+On a single core machine you can visualize this as running a program you wrote, the OS has to stop your program to update the mouse position before it switches back to your program to continue.
+This happens so frequently that we don't observe any difference wether the CPU has a lot of work or is idle.

 The OS is then responsible for scheduling tasks and does this by switching contexts on the CPU.
 This process can happen many times each second, not only to keep the UI responsive but it can also give some time to other background tasks and IO events.